 Python can be considered beginner-friendly, as it is a programming language that prioritizes readability, making it easier to understand and use.
 Its syntax has similarities with the English language, making it easy for novice programmers to leap into the world of development.

 Python is also a flexible, dynamically typed language, which means the rules aren’t hard set, making it more intuitive.
 It’s also a more forgiving language that is able to operate with some level of errors.

 In fact, ease of use was one of Python’s founding principles when it was created in 1989 by Guido van Rossum (and released later in 1991).
 The initial purpose of Python was to make programming easy, as it focused on code readability.
 It’s also flexible.
 It can run on diverse platforms such as Windows, Linux, and Mac OS, and is open-source software.

-Because the readability and other structural elements of Python are designed to be easy to understand, it is a great language for beginners.
+Because the readability and other structural elements of Python are designed to be easy to understand, it is a great language for beginners as Python basics are quite intuitive to grasp.
 However, Python is not limited to basic use.
 It supports some of the most complex websites and apps in the world.

 Python has support for all of the features of an object-oriented programming language, as well as a procedural-oriented programming language.
 As a result, it’s not a coincidence that Python is the preferred choice for Developers, Data Scientists, and Software Engineers.